SarvarKh/ofn-wiki/Angular-and-OFN.md

 ```
 Once this data is loaded we perform the dereferencing step, replacing the IDs with pointers to corresponding objects.
 This generates a web of pointers between objects client-side.
 Duplication is avoided, so there's only a single object of a given type/ID.

-For convenience, a service called Dereferencer is provided that will automatically dereference an array with provided with an ID-keyed hash of objects.
+For convenience we have service called Dereferencer that will automatically perform dereferencing when supplied with an array of objects to dereference, and an ID-keyed hash of objects to point to.

 ```coffeescript
 Darkswarm.factory 'Dereferencer', ->